 A Christmas market in a CAVE?!
 Actually, it’s not just one market, but THREE markets.
 And it’s not just one cave, but TWO caves!
 Visiting the Valkenburg Christmas Market is an adventure in and of itself.

-Curious what I thought of the caves and the Valkenburg Christmas Market (it may not be what you think)?
+If you’re curious about what I thought of the caves and the Valkenburg Christmas Market (it may not be what you think).
 Read on for my thoughts.

 The Important Stuff About the Valkenburg Christmas Market

 Before we dive in, here’s what you need to know if you’re going to check it out.